 Malpelo may look like a deserted volcanic rock but it’s actually a UNESCO World Heritage site thanks to the variety of creatures found in its waters, including swarms of hammerheads and sighting of the rare Smalltooth sand tiger shark.
 The island, which appears barren despite its visiting birds and burgeoning plantlife, is 500km west of Colombia’s Pacific coast.
 (You may also enjoy: Colombian oceans: The best view in South America).

-It’s clear that if you’re keen to explore the customs and biodiversity of paradise islands, the answer is Colombia.
-If you liked this article, please share it on facebook, twitter, LinkedIn, Google+ or any of your social networks.
+It’s clear that if you’re keen to explore the customs and biodiversity of paradise islands, you have to come to Colombia to experience all of our Sabrosura.